jqb/confy/docs/tutorial.rst

    >>> assert config.API.DELETE == 'http://api-development.com/delete/'

-As you can see it's preatty simple, but two things might have been interested to you.
+As you can see it's preatty simple, but two things might be interesting to you.

 1) global "confy" object?